Protect yourself against HPV...

 All clinics are held at Cornell Health, Level 4 (main lobby inside Ho Plaza entrance).

-- Free for students aged 26 and under who are enrolled in a student health plan (SHP or SHP-M)
+- Free for students aged 26 and under who are enrolled in one of Cornell's student health plans (SHP or SHP+)

 - All others: check your insurance coverage (most private insurance plans cover the HPV vaccine, but you should make sure they will cover it at Cornell Health)